Give your computer a "spring clean".

 You should never WET electrical equipment - especially your computer.
 But you can use a cloth dampened with cleaning solution - a few drops of mild detergent in a pint of warm water - to wipe over the outside.
 And dont use paper towel or tissue - it can be abrasive; a soft microfiber cloth is best.

-Clean the hardware
+Clean PC hardware

 When your computer is turned on it acts like a vacuum cleaner.
 It sucks air in to keep the working parts cool.
 And like a vacuum cleaner, the dust and fluff gets trapped inside.
 Now and again it needs "emptying".
-On laptops this is a job for a professional - but you can do this yourself for a tower or desktop case.
+On laptops cleaning inside is a job for a professional - but you can do this yourself for a tower or desktop case.
 Get your vacuum cleaner ready with hose and nozzle (not brush).
 A small (1/2 inch or so) paintbrush is also useful.

 With your computer turned off and unplugged from the mains do the following:

 - Take a damp cloth and wipe over the outside, paying particular attention to the vents and grilles.
 Then